P-Baldinger/EcoSort---Artificial-Neural-Networks/README.md

 Analyzing these mistakes helped show where future improvements could be made.
 A larger and more realistic dataset containing dirty, damaged, and overlapping objects would likely improve performance in real-world recycling environments.

 Compared to general-purpose AI models such as CLIP, EcoSort performed better because it was specifically trained for the recycling classification task.
 This demonstrates the importance of adapting AI systems to specific applications.
+The CLIP model performed better than traditional approaches but worse than the fine-tuned ResNet-18 model.
+This suggests that general-purpose vision models already contain useful knowledge about objects, but specialized training improves performance for specific tasks such as recycling classification.

 ---